-When people bring up digital transformation in a business context, it sometimes conjures up images of frantic technology purchases.
-Major investments are made in new software and devices—and that’s the end of the story.
+When people bring up digital transformation in a business context, it often conjures up images of frantic technology purchases.
+Major investments are made in novel software and devices—and little else.

-Digital transformation is a lot more than just an exercise in technology or solution adoption.
-It entails a whole new approach to doing business, enabled by suitable technology and centered around the customer.
-It sits at the intersection of strategy, design, and technology for the dual purpose of differentiating the company and reinventing the CX for lasting growth in a digitally accelerated age.
+The truth is, digital transformation is a lot more than a mere exercise in technology or solution adoption.
+It entails a whole new approach to doing business, enabled by suitable customer-centric technology.
+It sits at the intersection of strategy, design, and technology for the dual purpose of differentiating the company and reinventing CX for consistent growth in a digitally accelerated age.

-In this blog, we will try to offer some insights on how an organization can decide whether it is ready for digital transformation.
-We will take a look at some of the key conceptual, strategic, and technological puzzles that must be solved before the organization can embark on that transformative journey with assurance.
+In this blog, we will cover some key insights on how an organization can discern whether it is ready for digital transformation.
+We will take a look at some of the key conceptual, strategic, and technological puzzles that must be solved before an organization can embark on that transformative journey with assurance.

 Relevance is a holistic commitment